this-guy-git/guython-deb/README.md

+# DEPRICIATED
+### This was just a simple experimental version but it is far too annoying to package for newer versions.
+Sorry.

-# Guython Debian
+## Guython Debian
 Guython as a Debian package for Debian/Ubuntu.

-# Install with 1 line cmd
+## Install with 1 line cmd
 wget "$(curl -s https://api.github.com/repos/this-guy-git/guython-deb/releases/latest | grep browser_download_url | grep .deb | cut -d '"' -f 4)" -O guython.deb && sudo dpkg -i guython.deb

-# Install with GUI
+## Install with GUI
 Install the .deb from the releases

 Navigate to the directory where installed